-Here’s a closer look at the transformative effects the daily practice of yoga is going to have on your well-being.
+Here’s a closer look at the transformative effects the daily practice of yoga will have on your well-being.

 The practice of yoga is focused on aligning the body and mind and has its origins in the early 1920s in India.
-As it has evolved over time, yoga has developed to be a practice that empowers both physical and spiritual growth.
+As it has evolved over time, yoga has developed into a discipline that empowers both physical and spiritual growth.

-One of the most interesting benefits of a morning yoga routine is the positive impact it can have on your energy.
-This is because your body craves routine, and the moment you’re able to start practicing this form of exercise first thing in the morning, your body will begin to wake up naturally in anticipation of this intake of happy hormones.
+One of the most interesting benefits of a morning yoga routine is the positive impact on your energy.
+This is because your body craves routine, and as soon as you’re able to start practicing this form of exercise in the morning, your body will begin to wake up naturally in anticipation of this intake of happy hormones.

-Yoga has other scientifically proven benefits too.
-Research conducted at the National Institute of Mental Health and Neurosciences in India has shown that practicing yoga consistently can help decrease your levels of cortisol, one of your body’s main stress hormones.
-If sleep anxiety is preventing you from achieving a good night’s sleep, it’s possible that yoga can help you deal with this a lot better.
+Yoga has other scientifically proven benefits, too.
+Research conducted at the National Institute of Mental Health and Neurosciences in India has shown that consistent yoga practice can help decrease cortisol levels, one of your body’s main stress hormones.
+If sleep anxiety is preventing you from achieving a good night’s sleep, it’s possible that taking some deep breaths and doing yoga can help you manage your worries more effectively.

 So how do you get started on a yoga routine for better sleep?
-Here are a few yoga poses that have been proven to have a positive impact on the quality of your rest:
+If you’re a complete beginner, it can be helpful to train under the guidance of an experienced yoga teacher.
+Alternatively, here are a few yoga poses you can try that have been proven to have a positive impact on the quality of your rest:

-Though morning yoga routines can be helpful when you’re struggling to get some much-needed snooze time, you can incorporate this practice.
-Even if you have the most comfortable mattress for your sleep, you can still benefit from some morning yoga stretches - consider doing your routine from the comfort of your own bed to reap the same benefits.
+Though morning yoga routines can be helpful when you’re struggling to get some much-needed snooze time, you can incorporate this practice at any point in your day.
+You can even do your yoga practice from the comfort of your own bed if you find yourself feeling unmotivated on some day.

-If you’re the type of person who tends to rush through their morning, however, there’s nothing wrong with incorporating your yoga routine during the nighttime.
+If you’re the type of person who tends to rush through their morning, however, there’s nothing wrong with practicing your yoga routine at night.
 Similarly, if you’ve ever experienced midday sluggishness at work, you can also choose to do some quick stretches by your desk for an energy boost.

 Once you have your morning yoga routine down, it’s worth investigating whether there are any other aspects of your lifestyle you might be able to improve for your well-being overall.
 Better sleep improves your focus, energy, mood, and even heart health, so it’s well worth paying attention to the aspects of your lifestyle that can contribute to this.